Technology and Data

 • Strong understanding of M365 architecture and applications is essential.

-• Hands-on experience with Azure and M365, teamwork, and a proactive approach to learning
+• Hands-on experience with M365 technologies, their adoption, teamwork, and a proactive approach to learning.

 • Ability to quickly understand complex concepts, analyse scenarios effectively, and gather requirements with precision.